vuongvu1/bike-plus/README.md

 - Deployment: Netlify
 - Use Titillium Web font via Google fonts
 - Use [NormalizeCSS](https://github.com/necolas/normalize.css/)
-- No UI components library is being used
+- No components library is being used

 ## Folder structure